 This may eliminate the need for some internal space that the charging system's electronics needs.
 Also, you can have absolutely no power to any portion of your layout at all.
 You also do not need to worry about the cleanliness of your rail and your locomotive's wheels, nor would you have to have the wheel power pick-ups be there and be functional.

-This may eliminate the need for any kind of charging support electronics inside the engine (i.e. smaller circuit board).
+This may eliminate the need for any kind of charging support electronics inside the engine (i.e. less circuit boards in the engine).
 Also, you can have absolutely no power to any portion of your layout at all.
 You also do not need to worry about the cleanliness of your rail and your locomotive's wheels, nor would you have to have the wheel power pick-ups be there and be functional.
 You can remove the battery and replace it with a fully-charged one, and have the locomotive up and running again quickly.
-In the extremely unlikely scenario of your battery being overcharged, the damage will not affect your locomotive.
+In the extremely unlikely scenario of your battery being overcharged, the damage will not affect your locomotive, as the charging will likely take place elsewhere.

 The biggest minus of this solution is that you have to really handle your locomotive, maybe even remove its shell.
 When a plug can be installed to quickly disconnect the battery, it may still take some time to open it all up.
 G-gauge locomotives that use battery power use this approach, but they generally have a large hatch at the top of the locomotive that provides full access to the battery, but that may be harder to create in our indoor models.